 I mean, if you become a restaurant manager, every day is basically like Liam Neeson in THAT scene from the movie Taken.

 “I don’t know who you are.
 I don’t know what you want.
 If you are looking for ransom I can tell you I don’t have money, but what I do have are a very particular set of skills.
 Skills I have acquired over a very long career.”

 But what are the top 5 of these skills Mr. Neeson speaks of?
 Well, if you want to become a restaurant manager here’s what you need to know:

-1. You’ve got to know how to hire good people.
+1. You know how to hire good people.

-2. Be able to manage cash flows properly
+2. You’re able to manage cash flows properly.

 You are passionate about your product.
 Your food.
 But in order to get to fill guests up with the best food in America, you need some Benjamins.
 Managing your cash flows properly is the key to restaurant success.
 If you become a restaurant manager and this is done incorrectly, you put your business at great financial risk.
 About 30% of restaurants do not make it past the first year, you don’t want to become a restaurant manager and be a part of this negative stat.